leylannis/Image-Upsampling/README.md

     "make"
-        Will compile main.cpp and produce the executable ./main "make test"
+        Will compile main.cpp and produce the executable ./main Can now be used by calling ./main input.txt output.txt (an input and output file of your choice) "make test"
         Will compile UnitTest.cpp and run unit tests Will produce googletest output to the console accordingly